Take action as an individual

 - Become an AGM Activist with Share Action.
 Ask powerful questions to challenge the bosses of the world’s largest companies on the issues that matter to everyone.

-Making changes to the way you use money and speaking out for justice requires courage and commitment.
+Changing your approach to money and speaking out for justice requires courage and commitment.
 Take time to reflect on what you feel called to do.

 - Use our guided prayer resource to prayerfully review the decisions you make with money or use this simple prayer: